valentjn/vscode-ltex/pages/docs/settings.md

 ## `ltex.enabled`

 Controls whether the extension is enabled.
-Allows to disable LanguageTool on specific workspaces or for specific code language modes (i.e., file types).
+Allows disabling LanguageTool on specific workspaces or for specific code language modes (i.e., file types).

 Either supply a Boolean value stating whether LTeX is enabled for all supported code language modes or disabled for all of them, or supply a list of [code language identifiers](https://code.visualstudio.com/docs/languages/identifiers) for which LTeX should be enabled (note that extensions can define additional code language identifiers).

+All supported code language modes are listed in the default value of this setting.
+If you add an unsupported code language mode (i.e., a code language mode that is not listed in the default value), LTeX will check corresponding files as plain text without any parsing.

+The activation events are unaffected by this setting.
+This means that the extension will be activated whenever a file with a supported code language mode is opened.
+For unsupported code language modes, you may need to activate the extension explicitly by executing the [`LTeX: Activate Extension`](commands.html#ltex-activate-extension) command.

 Changes require reloading the Visual Studio Code window to take effect.